stepanblyschak/SONiC/doc/pmon/watchdog-plugin-mlnx.md

 - actual HW timeout is defined in sec. and it's a same as user defined timeout; maximum timeout is 255 sec
 - get time-left is supported

+There can be main and auxiliary watchdogs.
+Since API does not support multiple watchdogs we will focus on main watchdog.

 ### Watchdog Plugin implementation ###

 Watchdog can be configured using <b>ioctl</b>